hbatebi/GPCR-SelectivityMap/README.md

 These are compatibility scores, not calibrated functional coupling probabilities.

-## What changed in v0.3.1
+## What changed in v0.2.0

-Version 0.3.1 aligns the public software release with the manuscript's layered-contribution model:

-- a reproducible hierarchy separating activation, evolutionary organization, receptor-side compatibility, partner-conditioned accommodation, and receptor-only transfer;
+Version 0.2.0 adds the controls required to distinguish transferable representation signal from receptor homology:

-- receptor-grouped and 30%, 40%, and 50% sequence-identity cluster holdouts;
+- 30%, 40%, and 50% sequence-identity cluster holdouts
-- global sequence-identity nearest-neighbour and taxonomy baselines;
+- global sequence-identity k-nearest-neighbour baseline
+- coarse taxonomy and receptor-family baselines
+- predefined intracellular interface sequence model
+- interface versus non-interface comparison
-- physically predefined intracellular-interface models with matched non-interface and scrambling controls;
+- matched non-interface and positional scrambling controls
+- receptor-level or receptor-by-transducer aggregation
-- audited receptor-only entity definitions and label-provenance checks;
+- label-provenance auditing
-- editable main-manuscript figures, compact source tables, and exact manuscript workflow overlays;
-- automated interpretation gates that distinguish state assignment and bound-class association from stronger functional inference.
+- automated interpretation gates that separate receptor-grouped association from low-homology transfer

-The associated analysis shows that endpoint geometry strongly encodes receptor activation, retains class information at intermediate evolutionary divergence, and becomes more class-informative in mature bound complexes than in matched receptor-only structures.
-The software is designed to quantify and separate these contributions rather than collapse them into a single coupling-probability claim.
+The associated manuscript audit found that sequence and interface representations are predictive under conventional receptor-grouped validation but lose their advantage under stringent homology removal.
+Global sequence proximity matches the interface model at 30% identity, while endpoint geometry retains more information at intermediate divergence.
+The software therefore emphasizes representation benchmarking rather than coupling prediction.

 ## Scientific scope and claim boundary